fredguile/ng2-md-datatable/README.md

 @include mat-datatable-theme($theme);
 ```

-This is based on the [current guide](https://github.com/angular/material2/blob/master/guides/theming.md) for theming components with Material 2 Beta 3.
+This is based on the [current guide](https://github.com/angular/material2/blob/master/guides/theming.md) for theming components with Material 2 Beta.

 ## Live Demo

-To see `ng2-md-datatable` in action (head to `/demo-app`), a few steps are required:
+To see `ng2-md-datatable` in action, head to `/demo-app` and:

 - you need `Angular-CLI` v1.0 or later (`npm install -g @angular/cli`)
 - from the `demo-app` folder, run `npm install`